+In the Real Estate curriculum, special attention is given to the California Department of Real Estate license requirements.
 This degree program is designed to prepare students for employment in real estate or related fields.
-It also meets the educational requirements for the California Real Estate Broker's License and helps prepare both the salesperson and broker for the state examination.
+It also meets the educational requirements for the California Real Estate Broker's License and helps prepare the student for both the salesperson and broker state examinations.
 Most real estate classes also meet educational requirements for appraisal licensing.